codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ### Setup Sliding Tabs

+Next, we need to attach our `ViewPager` to the
 Setting up the sliding tabs is a two step process:

 * In the `onCreate()` method of your activity, find the `ViewPager` and set its adapter.